robzr/short_bus/README.md

 Strings with wildcards are turned into Regexps by the Dispatcher.
 Wildcard Strings are just a little more readable.

 ## Passed Queues (or, what about return values?)
 Typically speaking, Services participating in a SOA don't get return values, since an SOA is asynchronous.
 But since this is a "Nano" SOA, we're not quite so asynchronous, so we can cheat a bit.
 The third parameter in a message, after the optional payload, is a passed Queue.
-This same queue is returned by the Dispatcher#send method, so the original message sender can read from the Queue in order to wait on return code from any Service(s) that received the message it just sent (or anything else you want to do with it).
+This same queue is returned by the Dispatcher#send method, so the original message sender can read from the Queue in order to wait on return value from any Service(s) that received the message it just sent (or anything else you want to do with it).
 Or don't - you can ignore the Queue, and Ruby's Garbage Collection will take care of it.

 ## How do you use it?
 It's easy.
 Here's a self-explanatory example of a few Services that interact with each other.